AminAlam/Data-Manager/README.md

 For comprehensive documentation, visit the [wiki](https://github.com/AminAlam/Data-Manager/wiki).

+## 🌐 Browser Add-on for Google Drive Integration

+Data Manager now includes a browser add-on that allows you to easily add Google Drive documents (Docs, Sheets, Slides) directly to your Data Manager without visiting the website.

+### Features
+- One-click addition of Google Drive documents to Data Manager
+- Automatic extraction of document title and URL
+- Seamless integration with your existing Data Manager account
+- Secure API key-based authentication

+### Installation
+1. Log in to your Data Manager
+2. Go to your profile page
+3. Click "Configure Browser Add-on"
+4. Generate an API key
+5. Download and install the browser extension
+6. Configure the extension with your server URL, username, and API key

+### Usage
+1. Navigate to any Google Doc, Sheet, or Slide
+2. Click the Data Manager extension icon in your browser toolbar
+3. Add tags and notes as needed
+4. Click "Add to Data Manager"

+### API Key Management
+Data Manager uses a secure API key system that doesn't interfere with your regular password.
+API keys are stored separately in the database and can be regenerated at any time without affecting your normal login credentials.

+For more details, see the [Browser Add-on Documentation](browser-extension/README.md).

 ## Environment Variables

 The application uses environment variables for configuration.
 To set up your environment: